 Since administrators are considered members of the District's professional staff, the general procedure specified in "Matters Regarding a Professional Staff Member" shall be followed.

-Matters Regarding the Superintendent or Treasurer the specific nature of the complaint and a brief statement of the facts giving rise to it;
+Matters Regarding the Superintendent or Treasurer

 Should the matter be a concern regarding the Superintendent or Treasurer which cannot be resolved through discussion with the Superintendent or Treasurer, the complainant may submit a written request to the Board President for a conference with the Board.
 This request shall include: